- Mateo Maestas received a 6-year sentence, although prosecutors wanted the max, 8 years, while the defense asked for the minimum, 5 years

 ALBUQUERQUE, N.M. — Mateo Maestas will spend six years in prison after a federal District Court judge sentenced him for killing a Laguna Pueblo woman, and severely injured her two children, in a drunk driving crash.

 Federal District Judge Dee Benson sentenced Maestas, 22, of Cuba, on Jan.
-23, 2020 during an hour and 20 minute hearing in federal District Court in Albuquerque.
+23, 2020 during a 90-minute hearing in federal District Court in Albuquerque.

 Maestas, a member of the Acoma Pueblo, previously pleaded guilty to a charge of involuntary manslaughter on Sept.
 9, 2019.
-According to the plea deal accepted by federal Magistrate Judge Laura Fashing, Maestas faced a sentence of five to eight years.
+According to the plea deal accepted by federal Magistrate Judge Laura Fashing, prosecutors agreed to a sentence range of five to eight years, called a binding plea.
 He was originally charged on April 18, 2019, arrested on May 22 and released pending trial on May 29.

 Involuntary manslaughter carries a maximum sentence of eight years, although prosecutor Elisa Dimas claimed he could have faced a much greater sentence, without the plea, for the injuries he caused the woman’s children.